asso-the-coder/synonyms-finder/README.md

 # synonyms-finder
-NLP project using Word2Vec model and cosine similarity to determine if words are similar in context.
+Using Word2Vec model and cosine similarity to determine if words are similar in context, after training them on large pieces of literature.

 Ultimately achieved >70% accuracy after training on War & Peace and Swann's Way novels.